 How I’ve Tasted God’s Goodness Through Not Having a Boyfriend

-It was the By Faith podcast with Christian author Christine Hoover and guest Callie Nixon.
-Callie shared about her struggles with lust and masturbation and girl porn, which lasted for years.
-The most interesting, beautiful part of the podcast was this observation:
+I listened to a slightly-too-convicting podcast last night (ahem).
+It was the By Faith podcast with host Christine Hoover and guest Callie Nixon.
+Callie shared about her struggles with lust, masturbation, and porn, which was a struggle that lasted for years.
+The most interesting, beautiful part of the podcast was Callie’s observation that it was Jesus’ kindness—not His anger or His punishment or His “holding out” on her—that allowed her not to have a boyfriend while she was in the midst of her struggles with personal sexual sin.

 A New Perspective on Singleness

-He knows that I need time to grow in Him before I can get close to any guy.
 And that’s how I’ve tasted His goodness.
 Though I’ve been treating Him like a villain for not allowing anyone to ask me out, I’ve actually been living in His mercy.
 By “holding out on me,” He has delivered me from physical sexual sin—the kind that brings unexpected pregnancies, STDs, loads of heartache, and lifelong guilt.
 That’s how His goodness tastes.

 Oh, taste and see that the Lord is good; blessed is the man who trusts in Him!
 Oh, fear the Lord, you His saints!
 There is no want to those who fear Him.
 The young lions lack and suffer hunger; but those who seek the Lord shall not lack any good thing.
 (Psalm 34:8-10 NKJV)